4 Ingredient No-Peek Chicken and Rice — Jason’s Mom’s Recipe

 Notes

-His mom called it No-Bake Chicken, which — fair warning — sounds a little alarming the first time you hear it.
+Jason’s mom called it No-Bake Chicken, which — fair warning — sounds a little alarming the first time you hear it.
 I made that mistake once.
 Told some people I was making No-Bake Chicken for dinner and watched their faces go from excited to deeply concerned.
 It dawned on me what they were thinking.
 The chicken is absolutely cooked, y’all.
 It just goes into the pan raw, the foil goes on tight, and the oven does all the work.
 No pre-baking.
 No fuss.
 Just cover it, don’t peek, and walk away.

 This particular batch I made twice on the same day — one pan for a friend who just moved and has two tiny babies at home, and one for a friend recovering from a car accident.
 Because when people you love are going through hard things, you make them something good and you show up.
 That’s it.
-I baked these in disposable aluminum pans (Shop on Amazon) so neither friend had to worry about returning a dish — that’s my standard move for any meal I’m delivering.
+I baked these in disposable aluminum pans so neither friend had to worry about returning a dish — that’s my standard move for any meal I’m delivering.

 Four ingredients.
 Two and a half hours.
 Zero effort in between.
 This is the kind of recipe that makes you look like you spent all day in the kitchen when really you just covered a pan with foil and walked away.
 The cream of chicken soup and onion soup mix do all the seasoning work — they melt down into the rice and create this incredible savory sauce that the chicken just soaks up while it cooks.
 It comes out tender, flavorful, and completely done every single time.